ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/notebooks/demo.md

 # Demo Notebook
 ## Introduction

 This notebook provides a walkthrough of the example in the `demo` folder.
-These examples are designed to demonstrate how neighbor discovery works using BLE advertisements and scanning, with a particular focus on the BLEnd protocol.
+These examples are designed to demonstrate how neighbor discovery works using BLE advertisements and scanning, with a particular focus on the BLEnd protocol [What is BLEnd?
+Theoretical Foundations](../docs/BLEnd.md).

 For background information on BLE advertisement/scanning mechanisms and the BLEnd neighbor discovery protocol, please refer to the documentation [BLE Advertising and Scanning: What You Need to Know](../docs/BLE_background_1.md).